Guide to the KY Bourbon Trail: Perfect 3-Day Itinerary

 If your group enjoys more than just bourbon, we offer tours beyond the Bourbon Trail like our tour of local breweries and vineyards.
 Lover’s Leap Winery and Rising Sons Winery are both down the road from us!

+Spending an afternoon touring other artisans makes for a perfect cap to an unforgettable trip.
 You can also check out other popular attractions like the Louisville Slugger Museum, Mammoth Cave, or the Ark Encounter.

 Evening